 Dir: Alfred Hitchcock | Joan Fontaine & Judith Anderson

 Besotted Fan, Eve, waits backstage to meet her idol, an aging Broadway Star.
-Charmed, The Star takes her under their wing.
+Charmed, The Star takes her under her wing.
 Eve is caught taking a bow to an empty theatre while pretending to wear The Star's costume...

 Dir: Joseph L. Mankiewicz | Bette Davis & Anne Baxter